Alpha Phi Omega (Philippines): National Office

 The National Office for Alpha Phi Omega of the Philippines is at 301-A Two Seventy Midtower Condominium, 270 Ermin Garcia Street, Barangay Silangan, Cubao, Quezon City.
 Past locations of the Alpha Phi Omega of the Philippines office include:

 Activities

 National Programs

-Since 1976, the national leadership of Alpha Phi Omega formulates a two-year national program for all chapters to emphasize a particular project or need of the community.
+Since 1976, the national leadership of Alpha Phi Omega has formulated a two-year national program for all chapters to emphasize a particular project or need of the community.
 Such projects include national blood donation drives, medical missions, volunteer drives, tree planting, relief operations, and internal organization strengthening.

 Oblation Run

 The Oblation Run is an annual event held by the Alpha Phi Omega chapters in various campuses of the University of the Philippines and the Polytechnic University of the Philippines, where male members of APO wearing masks run naked in public places along a designated route.
 The run is named after the Oblation statue, which depicts a naked man facing upwards with arms outstretched to symbolize selfless devotion.
 It is typically held annually on December 16 to celebrate the international founding day of Alpha Phi Omega.

 Contrary to popular belief, all of the runners are volunteer members, as neophytes are forbidden from participating.

 Since 1999, the Oblation Run has been used as a protest platform to raise awareness for national issues such as education budget cuts, political corruption, environmental degradation, and human rights violations.